Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 - The Wildcats collect 47.8 fewer yards per game (350.0) than the Cougars allow per matchup (397.8).

-- Arizona is 3-0 against the spread and 0-3 overall when the team totals more than 397.8 yards.
+- Arizona is 3-0 against the spread and 0-3 overall when the team amasses more than 397.8 yards.

-- This year the Wildcats have 20 turnovers, two fewer than the Cougars have takeaways (22).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.